- 1 Best French Door Refrigerator

 Total storage volume comes in at 24.7 cubic feet, with 17.6 of fresh storage space and 7.1 for the freezer.
 A reasonable amount of space for most families.

+LG is one of the best refrigerator brands there is, and this model is energy star certified.
 Electrical consumption per year is estimated at 547 kWh which equates to roughly $58 USD per year in electrical operating costs.
 Cost per cubic foot for this French door refrigerator is $80 which makes its price point extremely competitive.

 - It’s critical that you pick a machine offering enough storage capacity to accommodate your family’s needs.
 The average adult requires between four and six cubic feet of total storage capacity, and if one-third of that is needed for frozen consumables a good balance should look something like 3.35 cubic feet of fresh food per adult, and 1.65 cubic feet of frozen storage volume per adult.